 According to the GMSA, the association that represents the interests of mobile operators worldwide, 1.8 billion 5G connections will be achieved by 2025.
-The Internet of Things will have truly arrived.
+The Internet of Things will have truly arrived on a new network.
 Former FCC Chairman Tom Wheeler: “In a 5G world, the Internet of Everything will be fully realized; everything that can be connected will be connected.
 Most important, 5G will enable killer applications yet to be imagined.”
 Therefore 5G Use Cases need to be established.

 A new feature is “network slicing,” the ability to create virtual networks for special purposes.
 It will support variations on the technology for varying demands.
 The Internet of Things (IoT) needs to connect lots of devices and consume very little power, so that batteries rarely need recharging or replacing.
 Media streaming calls for a lot of bandwidth.
 Gaming and other interactive applications need the quickest turnaround possible.

 Small cell networks will provide extremely high bandwidth in local areas, with ranges from 10 meters to 2 kilometers.
 They’re similar to Wi-Fi in concept but use cell networks’ LTE technology.
 Small cells exist in 4G technology but will be more feasible with 5G’s new features.
 They’ll allow things like machine-to-machine communication on a massive level.

 Streaming video will reach astonishing speeds.
 With sustained data rates of a gigabit per second or more, 4K video streams and virtual reality environments won’t be any problem.
 The former FCC Chairman Tom Wheeler has said, “5G will enable killer applications yet to be imagined.”
 With 5G, people and devices will be more connected than ever, in more ways than ever.